reactioncommerce/reaction/docs/index.md

 This documentation is part of the project pages, which you can browse at [GitHub](http://github.com/reactioncommerce/).

-Documentation includes existing features, marked with a Reaction release version number, but also describes features that are under development.
-If the feature is under development, there will be an associated link to an issue page on GitHub.
 You are encouraged to contribute ideas, feedback and questions on the [issues page](https://github.com/ongoworks/reaction/issues?state=open).
 For general discussion and support, check out our [chat room](gitter.im/reactioncommerce/reaction).

 Reaction is created by the [Ongo Works team](http://ongoworks.com) in Los Angeles, CA.